-Sadly, Neumann’s story isn’t uncommon—toxic bosses plague American businesses.
+Sadly, Neumann’s story isn’t uncommon—bad bosses plague American businesses.
 Data from a Monster.com survey found that 76 percent of people looking for a new job cited their toxic boss as the reason for this change.
 The effects of this issue range from loss of profits to increased stress and the health conditions associated with this.
 To avoid the consequences of poor leadership, find out more about what a toxic boss is, their top characteristics, and ways to work through these negative traits.

 What Is a Toxic Boss?

 A toxic boss is someone in a leadership role who causes damage to those they’re entrusted to guide, develop, and care for.
 In essence, they abuse their position of power.
 For example, this might include conducting oneself in an emotionally or physically harmful way, leading with an overly authoritarian leadership style, behaving in an aggressive, demeaning manner, or showing no appreciation toward team members.